AhnafAlam1/AhnafAlam1/README.md

 ### Hey, I am Ahnaf Alam.
 I am Economics, Statistics and Psychology student at University of Toronto.

+I am currently working on a paper that investigates the relationship between disposable income and food expenditure.

 <!--
 **AhnafAlam1/AhnafAlam1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.